hasura/hge-stress-test/README.md

 # stress test for the hasura graphql engine

-this script allows you to configure and run workloads against a running graphql-engine instance, and produces an animated visualisation of memory usage. both bursty and sustained workloads are possible, and workloads can be configured to get heavier or lighter over time.
+this script allows you to configure and run workloads against a running graphql-engine instance, and produces an animated visualisation of memory usage. both bursty and sustained workloads are possible, and workloads can be configured to get heavier or lighter over time. in addition, it supports running workloads that do (for example) the same amount of "work" but with different amounts of concurrency.

 ## workload structure